In This Section

 Councils do not determine the land value of your property.
-Land is valued by the Office of NSW Valuer General.
+Land is valued by the NSW Valuer General.
 These valuations are conducted for Shoalhaven City Council every three (3) years and you will receive a valuation notice from them after it is completed.

 If you do not agree with the land value, you have 60 days to object to the Valuer General.